 Hear from a student

 “Ms Aine offered great guidance in exploring university options and was always supportive and encouraging of my aspirations.
 You can see her passion in wanting to help build a pathway to your future.
-The IB curriculum offered me foundation to feel prepared for university through developing essay skills, self-directed study and enhancing subject specific knowledge.
-I’m grateful for the support from Mr Massey and Ms Aine throughout the process, which began my journey studying Sport Science: Exercise Prescription in New Zealand.” – Chiara, Class of 2022
+The IB curriculum offered the foundation to feel prepared for university through developing essay skills, self-directed study and enhancing subject specific knowledge.
+I’m grateful for the support from Mr Massey and Ms Aine throughout the process.” – Chiara, Class of 2022, studying Sport Science: Exercise Prescription in New Zealand

 1 Aljunied Walk